xtrm0/csd-blog/website/content/2023/ktn.md

 +++
 # The title of your blogpost.
 No sub-titles are allowed, nor are line-breaks.
-title = "Zero-shot Transfer Learning within a Heterogeneous Graph via Knowledge Transfer Networks"
+title = "Transfer Learning within a Heterogeneous Graph"
 # Date must be written in YYYY-MM-DD format.
 This should be updated right before the final PR is made.
-date = 2022-10-04
+date = 2023-10-31

 [taxonomies]
 # Keep any areas that apply, removing ones that don't.
 Do not add new areas!